nesi/support-docs/docs/Getting_Started/index.md

 ## Accessing the HPC

-_If you are a member of an active project, start here_
+_Start here if you are a member of an active project_

 <div class="grid cards" markdown>